Brazzaville Beach, Congo

 Brazzaville - Chalk and Cheese

-The hotel has lent me their shuttlebus free, (this certainly isn’t Kinshasa) to explore the highlights of the city.
+The hotel has lent me their shuttlebus free, (this certainly isn’t Kinshasa) to explore the highlights of the capital of the Congo.
 I’m back in half an hour.
 Brazzaville's highlights include a cathedral, a memorial to its founder, Pierre Savorgnan de Brazza and the modernist Basilique Sainte-Anne, with its serpent scaled roof.
 I have decided to avoid the ‘colourful traditional craft markets’.
-I have a pretty good view of everywhere I have visited, plus the Grand Mosque (also green) from my fifth floor window.
+I have a pretty good view of everywhere I have visited, plus the Grand Mosque (also green) and the high rise Nabemba Tower (offices0 from my fifth floor window.

 Today involves another flight in a small plane, this one is only a 12 seater.
 I’m off to Odzala National Park in the north west of this slice of the Congo basin.
 The plane is almost full and nearly everyone in the party is English, or American, and male.